audreybirl/angularworkshop1/README.md

 	Test the api is bringing back data go to http://localhost:1337/testtable/ <br>
 	Should list the records you added in step 2 above

-4. Do an npm install & bower install in the projecttest1 directory and run gulp
+4. Do an npm install & bower install in the projecttest1 directory and run gulp <br>
+   Go to the following url:  http://localhost:8888/